giovannibaratta/homelab/ansible/README.md

 ## Prerequisites

-- `pip install netaddr`
+#TODO remove  this and use requirements

+- Install Python packages
+    ```bash
+    pip install -r requirements.txt
+    ```
 - (optional) If you use Bitwarden Secret Manager to store variables, you have to install the SDK and configure an access token.
     ```bash
-    pip install 'bitwarden-sdk>=1.0.0'
     export BWS_ACCESS_TOKEN=""
     ```
-- `pip install radarr-py`
-- `pip install prowlarr-py`
 - Terraform

 ## Run playbook